Daniel-Tran3/Arknights_Scraper/README.md

 Calculates approximate number of pulls that a player can accumulate by any given event date, starting on 9/20/2025.
 Starting values are 114710 Orundum and 47 Headhunting Tickets.
 Used to update [this Google Sheet](https://docs.google.com/spreadsheets/d/1r2O0kCwzh3_9ZERD1WnaEViZ10VFema5aizBdYyK_Ug/edit?usp=sharing).
-Download quickstart.py, event_getter.py, and credentials.json.
+Download quickstart.py, event_getter.py, and create your own credentials.json file (see Google Sheets API for more info).
 Run "python quickstart.py".